CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Response times: ** It should be regulated at what intervals the mobile workers retrieve up-to-date information (for example, how often emails are read) and in what time frame they have to respond.

 ** Representation scheme: ** For each mobile employee, a representative should be appointed who must be informed about the current activities, so that he can take over the representation at short notice.
-For this purpose, the work results by the mobile employees must always be carefully documented.
+For this, the work results by the mobile employees must always be carefully documented.
 Perhaps sporadic or regular meetings between the mobile employee and his representative make sense.
-In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents at the mobile workstation.
+In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents on the mobile workstation.
 This substitution case should be tested and evaluated on a trial basis.
 The evaluation should be done by the mobile employee and his representative.
 ** Handling confidential information: ** In mobile work, information is processed both analogously (for example, on paper) and digitally (for example, on data carriers).
 Regardless of the form in which information is available, it must be protected from unauthorized access and other security risks.
 Therefore, the complete life cycle of information worthy of protection must be adequately secured.

 ** Reporting procedure: ** The mobile employees are to be obligated to report security-related incidents immediately to a point to be determined in advance in the institution.